Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Disabling-Policies.md

 }
 ```

-If "allOf" evaluates to true, the policy effect is satisfied, and the deployment does not proceed.
-To disable an existing alert rule, set the AlertState parameter to "false".
-This change causes "allOf" to evaluate as false, triggering the deployment that updates the "enabled" property of the alert rule to false.
+If "allOf" evaluates to true, the policy effect is satisfied, and deployment does not proceed.
+To disable an alert rule, set AlertState to "false", causing "allOf" to evaluate as false and updating the "enabled" property to false.

-### Deployment steps
+### Deployment Steps

-These are the high-level steps to disable policies:

-1. Set the AlertState parameter to "false" for the relevant policies, either via command line or parameter file.
+1. Set AlertState to "false" for relevant policies via command line or parameter file.
-2. Deploy the policies and assignments as previously described.
+2. Deploy the policies and assignments.
-3. After deployment and policy evaluation, identify non-compliant policies based on the alerts to be disabled.
-Remediate these policies through the portal on a policy-by-policy basis or use the script available at [patterns/alz/scripts/Start-AMBARemediation](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/scripts/Start-AMBARemediation.ps1) to remediate all ALZ-Monitor policies in scope as defined by the management group prefix.
+3. Identify non-compliant policies based on alerts to be disabled.
+Remediate these policies through the portal or use the script at [patterns/alz/scripts/Start-AMBARemediation](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/scripts/Start-AMBARemediation.ps1).

-Note: This approach will disable the alerts but not delete them.
-To delete alerts, you must do so manually.
-Ensure successful remediation before engaging the PolicyEffect to avoid deploying new alerts, as disabling the policy will prevent turning off alerts via policy until it is re-enabled.
+Note: This approach disables alerts but does not delete them.
+Delete alerts manually if needed.
+Ensure successful remediation before engaging PolicyEffect to avoid deploying new alerts.

-## PolicyEffect parameter
+## PolicyEffect Parameter

-In practice, alert rules are evaluated based on best practices, field experience, customer feedback, alert type, and potential impact.
-There are scenarios where disabling a policy is beneficial to avoid unnecessary or duplicate alerts.
-For instance, while we deploy an alert rule for VPN Gateway Bandwidth Utilization, we have disabled the alert rules for VPN Gateway Egress and Ingress to prevent redundant notifications.
+Alert rules are evaluated based on best practices, field experience, customer feedback, alert type, and potential impact.
+Disabling a policy can prevent unnecessary or duplicate alerts.
+For example, while deploying an alert rule for VPN Gateway Bandwidth Utilization, disabling alert rules for VPN Gateway Egress and Ingress prevents redundant notifications.

 The default settings are designed to offer a balanced baseline, but adjustments may be necessary to better align with your specific requirements.

-### Allowed values
+### Allowed Values

-- "deployIfNotExists" - The policy will deploy the alert rule if the specified conditions are met.
-This is the default setting for most policies.
+- "deployIfNotExists" - Deploys the alert rule if conditions are met.
+(Default)
-- "disabled" - The policy will be created, but it will not deploy the corresponding alert rule.
+- "disabled" - Creates the policy without deploying the alert rule.

-### How it works
+### How It Works

-The **PolicyEffect** parameter configures the effect of the Policy Definition.
-In the initiatives and example parameter files, this parameter is named by combining {resourceType}, {metricName}, and PolicyEffect (e.g., ERCIRQoSDropBitsinPerSecPolicyEffect).
-The value assigned to the **PolicyEffect** parameter is transferred to the **effect** parameter, which determines the policy's effect.
+The **PolicyEffect** parameter configures the Policy Definition effect.
+Named by combining {resourceType}, {metricName}, and PolicyEffect (e.g., ERCIRQoSDropBitsinPerSecPolicyEffect), the value is transferred to the **effect** parameter, determining the policy's effect.

 ```json
 "policyRule": {